 Imagine two people with broken bones are in the waiting area of the emergency room.
-One of them, an elderly man, fell and broke his hip.
+One of them, an older man, fell and broke his hip.
 The other, a young girl, took a rough fall playing soccer and fractured her forearm.
-Both are in considerable pain and in need of treatment.
+Both are in considerable pain and need for treatment.

-However, their ages, their general health and the severity of their injuries mean different kinds of treatment will be required.
+However, their ages, general health, and severity of their injuries mean different treatment kinds will be required.
 The older man might need medication for weeks or months to deal with complications.
 The young girl, an athlete, might be better equipped to handle rigorous physical rehab in the weeks and months ahead.

-Medical professionals need to carefully evaluate each individual in order to develop treatment plans that will help these patients heal while minimizing their risk of re-injury, and the same is true when patients need help recovering from addiction.
+Medical professionals need to carefully evaluate each individual to develop treatment plans to help them heal while minimizing their risk of re-injury.
+The same is true when patients need help recovering from addiction.

 What Happens in 30-Day Inpatient Drug Rehab